Parts of a Book: Front Matter, Back Matter and More

 A brief final comment after the narrative comes to an end, usually just a sentence or two (e.g. “Matthew died at sea in 1807, but his memory lives on”).

-The back matter
+The back matter of a book

 A section to acknowledge and thank all those who contributed to the book's creation.
-This may be the author's agent and editor(s), their close friends and family, and other sources of inspiration.
+This may be the author's agent and editor(s), their close friends and family, mentors and other sources of inspiration.
 The acknowledgments typically appear right after the last chapter.

 About the author